Jingyang-Zhou/noahbenson.github.io/about.md

 permalink: /about/
 ---

-Thank you for visiting my site.
 I work in visual neuroscience at NYU, and I have more than just a computational interest.

 * For more information about my research, see my [Research]({{site.baseurl}}/research/) page or my [CV]({{site.baseurl}}/docs/ZhouCV_2020April.pdf).